 Credit: Starbucks

-Use AwardWallet to Track Your Starbucks Rewards Expiration
+Use AwardWallet to Track Your Starbucks Rewards Stars Expiration

-To add your Starbucks account to your AwardWallet account, you just need to link your accounts, and you'll be set and ready.
+To add your Starbucks account to your AwardWallet account, you just need to link the two accounts here.
+We will help keep tabs on your expiration date and alert you if you have Stars expiring soon.

 Related: How to Track Your Rewards Using AwardWallet